kuhn-ruess/cmdbsyncer-docs/docs/cmdb/index.md

 When you save a host/object, missing configured fields are added automatically to `cmdb_fields`.

+## Soft delete and Archive

+Hosts that disappear from a source system are no longer hard-deleted.
+Instead they are **archived**: lifecycle state moves to *Archived* and a `deleted_at` timestamp is recorded.
+The same applies to the `sys maintenance` cleanup of stale hosts.

+The **Objects → Archive** menu lists every archived host with the deletion timestamp and reason.
+From there you can:

+- **Restore** selected hosts — they come back with lifecycle state *Active*.
+- **Hard Delete** selected hosts — irreversible removal; admin role required.

+Archived hosts are excluded from the regular Hosts list, exports and sync runs, but they still show up in the API for tooling that wants to audit removals.

 ## Lifecycle states

 Every host carries a Lifecycle state independent of `available`: